SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 A CUDA program does not directly deal with GPCs and SMs.
 The logical view of a CUDA program is in the term of *blocks* and *threads*.
 We have to specify the number of block and threads when running a CUDA *kernel*.
 Each thread runs on a single CUDA core.
 Threads are logically bundled into blocks, which are in turn specified on a grid.
 The grid stands for the entirety of the domain of interest.

 Each thread can find its logical coordinate by using few pre-defined indexing variables (*threadIdx*, *blockIdx*, *blockDim* and *gridDim*) in C/C++ and the corresponding functions (e.g., `threadIdx()`) in Julia.
-There variables and functions are defined automatically for each thread and may return a different value depending on the calling thread.
-The return value of these functions is a 1, 2, or 3 dimensional structure whose elements can be accessed as `.x`, `.y`, and `.z` (for a 1-dimensional case, `.x` reports the actual index and `.y` and `.z` simply return 1).
+Their variables and functions are defined automatically for each thread and may return a different value depending on the calling thread.
+The return value of these functions is a 1-, 2-, or 3-dimensional structure whose elements can be accessed as `.x`, `.y`, and `.z` (for a 1-dimensional case, `.x` reports the actual index and `.y` and `.z` simply return 1).
 For example, if we deploy a kernel in 128 blocks and with 256 threads per block, each thread will see

 ```
     gridDim.x = 128;
     blockDim=256;
 ```

 while `blockIdx.x` ranges from 0 to 127 in C/C++ and 1 to 128 in Julia.
-Similarly, `threadIdx.x` will be between 0 to 255 in C/C++ (of course, in Julia the range will be 1 to 256).
+Similarly, `threadIdx.x` will be between 0 and 255 in C/C++ (of course, in Julia the range will be 1 to 256).

 A C/C++ thread can calculate its index as